TULiberalArts/Center-for-the-Humanities/pages/courses.md

 ## Fall 2018 Graduate Seminars
 These courses welcome qualified graduate students from other departments.
 All are taught by members of Temple's graduate faculty.

-To list your course, email the following to chat@temple.edu: Title, Course number, Instructor name and email, Meeting time.
-Include a short description (50-100 words).
+To list your course, email the following to [chat@temple.edu](mailto:chat@temple.edu):
+- Title
+- Course number
+- Instructor name and email
+- Meeting time.
+Include a short description (50-100 words)

 ### Art History